Welcome To The Badminton Stringing Page

 Due to the number of emails I receive on badminton stringing, I decided it was the right time to launch a dedicated page to this subject, which will also include racket customisation.

 I began stringing rackets around 1987 and have had the privilege to string badminton rackets for players of all standards including World and All England Champions.
-I string for the Victor team at the All Englands and I will be in Birmingham in 2015 to string for this fabulous team.
+I cuurently Head up the Victor stringing team for the All Englands and more recently was the official Victor stringer at the World Championships in Glasgow.

 There are so many points of view regarding string tension and string selection.
 Choosing both are as personal as choosing a racket.
 Hopefully you will find lots of information on here to help you make better choices in the future and therefore get more from your racket.